PORT OF LOPEZ REGULATIONS

 - Vehicles – General Requirements:

-- Taxing aircraft have the right-of-way over other moving vehicles except emergency vehicles.
+- Taxing aircraft have the right-of-way over other moving vehicles except responding emergency vehicles.

-- Vehicles are not permitted on the runway or taxiways unless authorized by the Port.
+- Vehicles are not permitted on the “Runway” or “Taxiway A” unless specificly authorized by the Port.

 - Vehicles – Parking:

-- Long term parking is located approximately 100 feet east of the Port building.
-Currently there is no time limit in that lot.
+- Long term (fee) parking is located approximately 100 feet east of the Port building.

 - The Port reserves the right to move any vehicles or aircraft for safety purposes, convenience or those in violation of Port regulations.